sustainability-zhaw/integration-test/README.md

 The system can be started in different configurations depending on the combination of overrides and profiles used.

 Below are the most commonly used system configurations to start the `full` system.
 For an overview of available profiles see [Profiles](#Profiles).

-> [!IMPORTANT]
-> When switching between different overrides it is possible
-> that docker compose will not rebuild images or recreate
-> containers if already present.
-In this case make use of `--build` and/or `--force-recreate` accordingly.
-See [docker docs](https://docs.docker.com/reference/cli/docker/compose/up/) for more info.

 #### Use the latest stable docker images from GitHub